-- Aim High in Steering the goal is to look 15 seconds ahead of the vehicle.
-This will allow you to see hazards and to make necessary adjustments ahead of time.
-The average driver has only a 6 second lead time so looking 15 seconds out gives you an advantage and gives you time to make decisions early. - Get the Bigger Picture When driving, you want to ensure you have 360-degree awareness around your vehicle.
-If you are driving in a truck, allow for 6 seconds of following distance and in a car allow 4-5 seconds.
-When driving in rainy conditions or winter conditions, allow yourself additional time because roads are wet and stopping will take longer.
-Scan your mirrors every 5-8 seconds to ensure you are maintaining the Big Picture. - Keep Your Eyes Moving When driving, your central vision is approximately 3 degrees of clear visibility and peripheral vision is 180 degrees of visibility.
+- Aim High in Steering Make sure look 15 seconds ahead of the vehicle, allowing yourself to see hazards and to make necessary adjustments ahead of time. - Get the Big Picture When driving, you want to ensure you have awareness all around your vehicle.
+Adapt your driving patterns or speed to the weather or your surroundings.
+Scan your mirrors every 5-8 seconds to ensure you are maintaining awareness. - Keep Your Eyes Moving When driving, your central vision is approximately 3 degrees of clear visibility and peripheral vision is 180 degrees of visibility.
 You should avoid fixed stares on objects by keeping your eyes moving and not resting on an object for more than 2 seconds.
-This will also help keep you alert to what is around your vehicle. - Leave Yourself an Out Create a space cushion so that you have time and space to adjust.
-It is hard to keep space between you and other vehicles when driving so think of it the same as maintaining.
-You will have to continue work to keep the space, but it will allow you an out if you need to take it.
-When stopping, ensure you have space between you and the vehicle in front of you in case you are hit from behind. - Make Sure They See You Everyone should see you when you are driving, and this includes other drivers and pedestrians.
-They should see you as much as possible.
+This will also help keep you alert to what is around your vehicle. - Leave Yourself an Out Create a space cushion between yourself and the vehicle ahead of you so that you have time and space to adjust if needed.
+When stopping, ensure you have space between you and the vehicle in front of you in case you are hit from behind. - Make Sure They See You Everyone should see you when you are driving, including other drivers and pedestrians.
 Seek eye contact with other drivers or pedestrians and use your vehicle's warning devices (horn, turn signals, lights, etc.) to ensure they have visibility of you.
 Proper timing of warning devices is essential.